 The first scholarships of this kind, worth 6,000 Fmk altogether, were distributed to four recipients in 1964.
 Thus the Väisälä Fund has now been awarding grants continuously for more than 50 years.

-Under the original agreement the yield from the Väisälä Fund is to be distributed to representatives of fields of research included in the mathematical and natural sciences, in addition to which the Governing Body of the Academy of Science and Letters ensures that fields close to those in which Vilho Väisälä and his brothers worked are well represented.
+Under the original agreement the yield from the Väisälä Fund is to be distributed to representatives of fields of research included in the mathematical and natural sciences, in addition to which the Board of the Finnish Academy of Science and Letters ensures that fields close to those in which Vilho Väisälä and his brothers worked are well represented.
 A recent innovation is that the Väisälä Fund joined the “post-doc pool” set up by the Council of Finnish Foundations to provide longer scholarships for postdoctoral research work abroad.

 The company Vaisala Oy has prospered internationally to the extent that its shares have risen substantially in value since the late 1980s, and now almost 1.5 million euros can be distributed to about a hundred recipients each year.

 In the year 2000 the Väisälä Fund created a Väisälä Prize, to be awarded to between 1 and 3 successful researchers who are still at an active stage in their careers.